PNNL-Comp-Mass-Spec/BSF_publication/kegg_data/README.md

 ### Kegg_ko_path_matrix_rows_index.txt
 A file that lists the KOs in the matrix, line number is the index found in the matrix.
 ### Kegg_ko_path_matrix_columns_index.txt
-A file that lists the pathways in the matrix, line number is the index found in the matrix.
+A file that lists the pathways in the matrix, line number is the index found in the matrix.-->
 ### Kegg_ko_org_matrix.txt
 The matrix of found KOs in organisms represented by zero(not found) or one(found).